lRomul/sensorium/README.md

 #### Softplus

 Keeping the response positive by using Softplus was essential in my pipeline.
-It works much better than `ELU + 1` [10], especially when I tune the Softplus beta parameter.
+It works much better than `ELU + 1` [10], especially with tuning the Softplus beta parameter.
-In my case, the optimal beta value was about 0.07.
+In my case, the optimal beta value was about 0.07, which resulted in a 0.018 increase in the correlation metric.
-The value can depend on target normalization.
-I didn't use any normalization for target and input tensors during the training.

 You can see a comparison of `ELU + 1` and Softplus in the plot below: